ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 ## Creating the alternate disk image volume
 {: creating-alternate-volume}

-Log on to the h_elper VM_ and verify that the image under `/mksysb` has an identical `cksum` as the reported size from the on-premises system.
+Log on to the helper VM and verify that the image under `/mksysb` has an identical `cksum` as the reported size from the on-premises system.
 After verifying the matching sizes, you can create a volume large enough to hold the restored root volume group.

 To determine the necessary volume size of the alternate disk, examine the contents of the `bosinst.data` file within the mksysb archive.
 The `bosinst.data` file in the archive contains stanza information that indicates the minimum space that is required to restore the _mksysb_.
 An easy way to accomplish this is to usfe the `restore` command to extract the `./images/bosinst.data` file from the _mksysb_ archive.